KinkumaDesign/SetCFBundleVersionInAdobeAIR/README.md

 I made shell script and you can use it.

-### 1. Download set_build_no.sh in this repository
+### 1. Set up Entitlements.plist

-Configure settings following these steps
+Open provisioning profile with text editor, it contains entitlements section.
+It helps settings to Entitlements.plist file.

 ### 2. Set up set_build_no.sh